air4children/machines/otto/humanoid/README.md

 # Otto Humanoid
-[Otto DIY Humanoid](https://wikifactory.com/+OttoDIY/humanoid) includes arms to look similar to a “Human” and a Matrix of 8x8 LEDs to express emotions and show up to 30 of the predefined mouths or create your own.
+[Otto DIY Humanoid](https://wikifactory.com/+OttoDIY/humanoid) includes arms to look similar to a “Human”, a Matrix of 8x8 LEDs to express emotions.
+Otto can show up to 30 predefined mouths and you can even create your own.
 ![fig](figures/1359656870.png)

 # Content